chevanlol360/android_device_zte_warp2/README.md

 Device tree to build carbon for the ZTE Warp Sequent.
-Will updated soon to included specific instructions on how to build it...
+Will update soon to included specific instructions on how to build it...